nreddi2/data-science-portfolio/wage-income-north-carolina.md

   <figcaption>Figure 1.
 Weighted median annual wage and salary income in 2024 dollars among the 41436 included records.
 Men: $60,915.00 (21,164 records); women: $45686.25 (20,272 records).
 The difference between medians is $15228.75, or 25.0% of the men's median.</figcaption>
 </figure>

-<div class="draft-prompt"><strong> The men's weighted median was found to be $60915.00, while the woman's weighted median was $45686.25.
+<div class="draft-prompt"> The men's weighted median was found to be $60915.00, while the woman's weighted median was $45686.25.
 The difference between the two medians is $15,228.75, which is equal to 25.0% of the men's median. the dollar difference, and the percentage difference.
 The chart shows an overall difference in annual wages among the included people. </div>

 ### Figure 2 · Education groups